City-state: London

+Jerusalem

+Some have proposed that Jerusalem could become an independent city state under United Nations or International protection.
+Jerusalem is a holy city for three major religions, Judaism, Christianity and Islam creating religious tension.
+Israel and Palestine both claim Jerusalem as their capital causing a conflict and dispute over the city, most notably East Jerusalem.
+The UN partition plan for Palestine included provisions for a "Special international regime" to be established in Jerusalem known as Corpus separatum.
+However the plan was rejected by Palestinian leaders.

 Sovereign State of the Bektashi Order

 The Sovereign State of the Bektashi Order is a proposed city-state in Albanian capital of Tirana which will be established if approved by the Albanian Parliament and a national referendum.
 The state, which would be led by the Bektashi Order, is planned to be similar in structure to the Vatican City.
 The idea has been proposed by Albanian Prime Minister Edi Rama and leader of the Bektashi Order Baba Mondi in the hope that sovereignty would help promote moderate Muslim values instead of radical ideologies.
 The Sovereign State of the Bektashi Order would be surrounded by the suburbs of eastern Tirana and would be the smallest nation in the world.